nodesmith/aion-wiki/Aion-Owner's-Manual.md

 a. **Mining:** should be set to false to disable internal mining

 b. **Miner-address:** the address which will receive mined block rewards.
 The address is a 64 character (32 byte) hex string containing the public key and address of an account.
+This account will start with a0.

 **E.g.**